 Here's a closer look at the large front pump platform.
 After these photos were taken by Bob Christy, the Jeep was sold by the Department and later dismantled.

 The Jeepin' Wests in Pennsylvania added this CJ-3B fire engine to their Jeep collection.
 Melanie West says the Jeep was formerly in service in Ripley, Ohio.

 Jim Allen pointed out in his article "How to Restore Your Jeep" in the June/July 1998 issue of Jp magazine, that because fire Jeeps can't be used for much other than display, they are not generally as attractive to collectors as they might be.
 But the Wests have used this one for hosing the mud off Jeeps at off-road events.

-Thanks to Karen Corrigan of the Seward VFD, Dale Jonas, Bob Christy, Tremaine Cooper, Adriaan Kriek and Brian Gough. -- Derek Redmond
+Thanks to Karen Corrigan of the Seward VFD, Dale Jonas, Bob Christy, Tremaine Cooper, Adriaan Kriek, Brian Gough and Federico Cavedo. -- Derek Redmond

 Return to Fire Service Jeeps.

 CJ3B Home | Contents | Search | Links | 3A and 3B Community